 One of the foundations of Selenium is the ability to test on the most popular browsers, making it essential to cross-browser testing.

-As Selenium has grown in popularity, it’s not only become a basis of many test automation strategies but has also become an integral part of many third-party tools such as CrossBrowserTesting.
+As testing with Selenium has grown in popularity, it’s not only become a basis of many automation strategies but has also become an integral part of many third-party tools such as CrossBrowserTesting.
 Once you know how to use Selenium, you can use these cloud testing tools to access thousands of browsers and leverage parallel testing to cut down on testing time.

 So how is Cypress different from Selenium, and how is it the same?

 First, Cypress is said to have an easier onboarding than Selenium, where all you need to do is install the .exe to get up and running sine all the drivers and dependencies are automatically installed.
 With Selenium, on the other hand, you need to spend a little more time getting everything up and running.